kradical/price-guardian-api/README.md

 - add oauth signup / login (is amazon possible?? lookup popular options)
 - add price monitoring
   - amazon first, or do they not have a policy?
+- model out a price protection policy, allow it to be global (credit card or merchant level) and then applied to specific items (purchased with)
+- items should be able to have multiple price protection policies

 # Setup Instructions